rawbytz/custom-css-widget/docs/index.md

-# Custom CSS Widget for WorkFlowy
+# Custom CSS Widget for WorkFlowy Bookmarklet
-- This is the bookmarklet version (WFx not required).
-- This provides access to the UI for BETA testing the Custom CSS feature.
+- This bookmarklet provides access to the UI for testing the BETA Custom CSS feature.
 - The Custom CSS will propagate to all your WorkFlowy clients: Web, Desktop Apps and Mobile Apps.

 ## Instructions